cultureandempire/cultureandempire.github.io/cande.md

 Like many visions of the future, these early attempts were not inaccurate so much as set to a totally unrealistic time scale.
 The digital society, if it wanted freedom, would have to wrest it by force from the clenched claws of old power, just as every new society has had to do since the dawn of time.
 Those who set up virtual countries, complete with embassies and passports, were making a poetic statement, not trying seriously to get a seat at the UN (unless they were mad).
 People *were* naive enough in 1999 to invest real money in businesses like Napster that traded copyrighted materials in broad daylight, so to speak, under the assumption that the laws of the land did not apply to the Internet.

 Around 2000, global content businesses -- music, TV, cinema, news -- looked at the Internet and saw a vast new world to conquer, sadly already squatted by pirates and hippies.
 The large and growing digital economy was consuming entire sections of the traditional economy.
-Some firms moved on-line; very few got it right.
+Some firms moved on line; very few got it right.
 Most firms just sent in the lobbyists and the lawyers.

 Two great clashes perhaps define the digital society's passing into adulthood.
 The first of these was the copyright debate, most notably the total lack of respect for conventional copyright law that people demonstrated by exchanging music, TV programs, and films in great numbers.
 The second was the patent debate, in which the industrial-age patent industry tried to move into software, successfully in the US and with partial success in Europe.